 Legacy of the Dragokin: Final Shield is a technological device that runs on electricity but produces a magical effect.
 Rufus initially had trouble figuring out how it worked until he noticed its resembalance to a completely technological device.

-The devices used in the series' splinter universe Faction Paradox by the titular Faction are mockeries of technology powered by voodoo.
+The devices used in the Doctor Who splinter universe Faction Paradox by the titular Faction are mockeries of technology powered by voodoo.
 The Homeworld and the Faction are still sitting to see if they can get a coherent opinion.

 In Knightmare this was the villain, Lord Fear's hat.